minhtuan221/Microservices-connector/README.md

 Illustration of network system.
 Source:medium.com

 As illustration, distributed systems are very stable and Infinite scalability.
-But distributed systems are the most difficult to maintain
+But distributed systems are the most difficult to maintain.

+_Microservices Connector_ supports communication by the following framework:
+* flask - A micro web framework
+* Sanic - Gotta go fast (A async web framework)
 ### Quickstart:

 Microservices Connector is available on pip.
 You can install via pip (require python>=3.5):